 What Is a Bundt Cake?

-A cake that is baked in a Bundt pan has a doughnut-like shape, meaning there is a large hole in the middle.
-The outer edges are fluted or grooved, and typically have a deeper brown color and slightly more well-done texture than the interior of the cake.
+Generally, a cake baked in a Bundt pan has a doughnut-like shape.
+This means it ends up having a large hole in the middle and distinctive fluted outer edges.
+Moreover, such a cake would have a deeper brown color and slightly more well-done texture than its interior.

 What Is a Bundt Pan?